 Chapter covers stoichiometry of denitrification, factors controlling denitrification, effect of denitrification on alkalinity and phosphorus removal, types and design of denitrification reactors.

-Dr. Timmons received his B.S. in Agricultural Engineering from the Ohio State University, his M.S. in Agricultural Engineering from the University of Hawaii, and his Ph.D. from Cornell University.
-Dr. Timmons has worked in aquacultural engineering for 25 years as a researcher, teacher, and extension specialist.
-He has published widely and has served as primary editor on many of the Aquacultural Engineering Society meeting proceedings and for the series of bi-annual meetings sponsored by Virginia Tech on Water Recirculation Systems.
-He was one of the founders of the Aquacultural Engineering Society and has served in several officer positions including President.
-Dr. Timmons was a J. Thomas Clark Professorship of Entrepreneurship and Personal Enterprise (1999-2006) at Cornell University where he is still a professor in the Department of Biological and Environmental Engineering.
-Dr. Timmons has been a principal investor (he put his house on the line!) in the design, construction, and operation of a commercial recirculating tilapia farm (~500 tons per year of production) and thus provides the viewpoint of a commercial aquaculturist in addition to his experience as a researcher and extension specialist.
+Dr. Timmons received his B.S. in Agricultural Engineering from the Ohio State University, M.S. in Agricultural Engineering from the University of Hawaii, and Ph.D. from Cornell University.
+Dr. Timmons has worked in the aquacultural engineering field for 35 years as a researcher, teacher, and extension specialist.
+He is a co-founder of the Aquacultural Engineering Society and has served in several officer positions including President.
+Dr. Timmons was a J. Thomas Clark Professor of Entrepreneurship and Personal Enterprise (1999–2006) at Cornell University where he is now Graduate Professor in the Department of Biological and Environmental Engineering and the Field of Global Development.
+Dr. Timmons has been a principal investor in multiple startups including his latest venture in a vertically integrated tilapia farm in Vero Beach, FL.
+Dr. Timmons sells seafood directly to the consumer (see www.ProfessorT.fish) and provides consulting services and online learning opportunities (see eCornell.com/fish) and thus in this textbook, Dr. Timmons provides his viewpoint from an experiential perspective by being a commercial fish farmer.
 You can contact Dr. Timmons by email, email@example.com.

 This self-paced course explains the basic engineering principles behind a successful recirculating aquaculture system (RAS) design.
 The objective of this course is to provide sufficient information so that you will be able to design, construct, and manage your own RAS system.
 Basic principles of business management and securing investment capital for the small family farm will also be reviewed.
 At the conclusion of the course, you will have received the essential information necessary to design your own system and have a fundamental knowledge of the principles influencing the numerous design options.

-This four-day course presented by The Conservation Fund’s Freshwater Institute will cover the fundamentals of water recirculating aquaculture systems including circular tank design and management, carrying capacity, biofiltration, solids control, oxygenation, carbon dioxide control, water quality, ozonation & UV and fish health & biosecurity.
-The course also includes a discussion of system operation & management and system design.
-The course will include a site visit to a RAS facility.
+This four-day course presented by The Conservation Fund’s Freshwater Institute covers the fundamentals of water recirculating aquaculture systems including mass balances to maintain water quality, unit process design, fish health, biosecurity and system operation.
+The course includes a site visit to an operating RAS facility.
 Course materials provided include a binder of all presentations, supplemental materials on a USB drive, and a textbook.

-The image above shows Fall Creek located in Ithaca, New York, home of Ithaca Publishing Company, Cornell University and the location of the original Hollywood (the film industry relocated to California because of Ithaca's bad weather).
+The above image is of Fall Creek located in Ithaca, New York, home of Ithaca Publishing Company, Cornell University, and the location of the original Hollywood (the film industry relocated to California because of Ithaca's bad weather).